Data-Driven Decision-Making

 Using Good Data for Data-Driven Decisions

 For good data modeling, a data analyst must have “good data,” which means the information must be accurate and complete.
 In addition to accuracy, the data must include all the possible information required to come to the most accurate conclusion.
 Good data must be consistent and there should be no conflict between sources.
-Consistency also includes timeliness and uniqueness; data must be current and should not include duplicates.
-Additionally, validity is key.
-Is your data authentic?
-Is your source valid?
-These are areas to focus on when creating a data report.

 In summary, good data leads to good questions, which ultimately leads to good solutions.